r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 normally get simply by updating via Microsoft Update) or Windows Server 2022 for UTF-8 as the native encoding.
-Still, one may test the build and the toolchain on older versions of Windows where a different native encoding will be used, as in current MSVCRT builds of R.
+Still, one may test the build and the toolchain on older versions of Windows where a different native encoding will be used (encoding support there would be the same as in current MSVCRT builds of R).

 Windows Server 2016 and all versions of Windows 10 already ship with UCRT.
 On earlier versions (from Windows Vista SP2, Sever 2008 SP1) UCRT can be